-If any control line cannot be driven, the troubleshooter responds with the message CTRL ERR @ xxxxxxxx LOOP?, where x equals a binary 1 if that line is not driveable.
-For example, if in the write control operation, the WAIT line can be driven, but the INTE and HLDA lines cannot, the troubleshooter displays the message CTRL ERR @ 00000101 LOOP?, indicating that the lines represented by bit numbers 0 and 2 cannot be driven.
-The HLDA line is represented by bit number 0, while the INTE line is represented by bit number 2.
+If any control line cannot be driven, the troubleshooter responds with the message CTRL ERR @ xxxxxxxx LOOP?, where x equals a binary 1 if that line cannot be driven.
+For example, if in the write control operation, the HALT line can be driven, but the BUSAK line cannot, the troubleshooter displays the message CTRL ERR @ 00000001 LOOP?.
+The BUSAK line is represented by bit number 0.